Sierra Madre, California: Arts and culture

 Downtown Sierra Madre has small restaurants and shops.
-Sierra Madre hosts a locally famous Independence Day parade and three days of festivities each year.
+Sierra Madre hosts an Independence Day parade and three days of festivities each year.
 The date of the parade varies from year to year, dependent on when the Monday of the holiday weekend falls.
 Residents like to call it a "Star Spangled Weekend."
 The old tradition of water-filled squirt guns during the parade has been scrapped for "confetti eggs" to throw at parade participants and viewers.
 Concerts, food and game booths and the ubiquitous beer booth are all a part of the firework-free weekend.